-The disciplinary consequences model used at Exemplar State College follows the same differentiated approach used in the proactive teaching and support of student behavioural expectations.
+The disciplinary consequences model used at Richmond Hill State School follows the same differentiated approach used in the proactive teaching and support of student behavioural expectations.

 The majority of students will be confident and capable of meeting established expectations that are clear, explicitly taught and practised.
 In-class corrective feedback, sanctions and rule reminders may be used by teachers to respond to low-level or minor problem behaviours.